syncfusion-content/javascript-docs/js/api/ejRTE.md

-Removes the given tool from the RTE tool bar
+Removes the given tool from the RTE ToolBbar.

 Example